-Upstream and Downstream Regions Are Different: Enrichment by Specific PEs region.
-The only exception is type B, for which there are a significant number of enriched PEs in the downstream regions of type A and B TSSs do share, as expected, a subset region.
-The data suggest for type A TSSs a high influence of 1 of predicted motils, but each type is characterized also by a PEs that reside upstream and prefer GC-rich domains, while for type C TSSs such influence is likely through PEs that are located upstream of the TSS but prefer AT-rich domains.
-Contrary to these patterns, promoters with type B ISSs seem to utilize a mix of both GC-rich-preferring and AT-richpreferring PEs.
+Upstream and Downstream Regions Are Different: Enrichment by Specific PEs

+We analyzed the preference of upstream and downstream regions in the four TSS types for significantly enriched (at least 3-fold) PEs in one region as opposed to the other region The results are presented in Figure 4.
+To our surprise, we found that for all TSS types the number of enriched PEs in The results are presented in Figure the upstream region is much higher than in the downstream region.
+In three types (A, C, and D) the number of PEs in the downstream region is minimal compared to the upstream region.
+The only exception is type B, for which there are a significant number of enriched PEs in the downstream region.
+The data suggest for type A TSSs a high influence of PEs that reside upstream and prefer GC-rich domains, while for type C TSSs such influence is likely through PEs that are located upstream of the TSS but prefer AT-rich domains.
+Contrary to these patterns, promoters with type B-ISSs seem to utilize a mix of both GC-rich-preferring and AT-richpreferring PEs.
 A conclusion cannot be made for type D TSSs because of the very small number of highly enriched elements overall.
 Moreover, applying the Chi-square test for the equality of distributions in the upstream and downstream regions we get $p = 1.34 \times 10^{-67}$, which strongly rejects the null hypothesis that these distributions are the same.
 All these findings suggest that upstream and downstream regions should be considered separately (as we do).
 The results emphasize enrichment of different PE groups associated with upstream and downstream regions in the promoters of the four TSS types